 •it is also necessary to appoint an Irish resident that satisfies the EU Branches Disclosures law demands.

 The Irish branch must also have a registered office.
 All documentation must be submitted with the Irish Companies Registration Office within one monthbefore branch registration.
-Theregistration of a branch office in Ireland may take up to 10 days, Ireland being known for having one of the shortest registration procedures available at the level of the EU.
+Theregistration of a branch office in Ireland in 2021 may take up to 10 days, Ireland being known for having one of the shortest registration procedures available at the level of the EU.
 Our incorporation agents can help you open a branch and can also assist you if you need to open a bank account in Ireland for your branch office.

 Once the Irish branch has been registered with the Companies Registration Office it must also register for taxation purposes with the relevant tax authorities.
 Branch offices in Ireland are required to submit the annual accounting situation and audited reports of the parent company with theCompanies Registration Office (CRO).
 For branch offices hiring personnel, registration for social security, pension fund and other insurances is required.